BrianSemiglia/Cycle.swift/README.md

 ```

 #### Driver
-Driver renders a stream of effect-models and produces a stream of event-models.
+Drivers render a stream of effect-models and produce a stream of event-models.
   ```swift
   final class MyDriver {